seattlestatistics/titanic/index.md

 ##     4.99575    -1.15683    -2.57726    -0.03874    -0.32031
 ```

-The coefficients are used to calculate something called logit.
-Logit is used to calculate the probability of survials - details of the mathematical steps are provided in the application.
+The coefficients were used to calculate something called logit.
+Logit is used to calculate the probability of survival - details of the mathematical steps are provided in the application.
 The intercept of 4.99575 is a constant - it is always put into the equation.
-The coefficient pclass, of -1.15683, is passenger class, and is multiplined by a passenger's class.
-Sex is coded 1 for female and 0 for male.
+The coefficient pclass, of -1.15683, is passenger class, and is multiplied by a passenger's class.
+Sex is coded 0 for female and 1 for male.
 This means that its total is zero for women and -2.57726 for men.
 The age in years is mulitiplied by -0.03874, while the number of siblings and parents is multiplied by -0.32031.
 All of these five totals are added together, to give the total logit.

 ---